Introducing XELSTRYM: ADHD treatment that lets you control

 Application site reactions have happened while wearing XELSTRYM and after removal of the patch.
 Symptoms include pain, itching, burning feeling, redness, discomfort, or swelling at the application site.
 Call your healthcare provider if you or your child develop any application site reactions that do not resolve on their own.

-• Insured, Covered Patients Pay as Little as $0
+• Insured, Covered: Pay as little as $0

-• Insured, Not Covered Patients Pay as Little as $25
+• Insured, Not Covered: Pay as little as $25

-If you choose to fill at a pharmacy that is outside of the Noven C.A.N.™ Pharmacy Partnership, we still have you covered.
-Eligible patients will still pay $0 for their first fill and as little as $50 for additional fills.
+Even if you choose to fill your XELSTRYM prescription at a non-partner pharmacy, you’re still covered.
+Eligible patients will still pay $0 for their first fill, and as little as $50 for additional fills.

 Click here for full terms and conditions.